RHSecurityCompliance/contest/docs/WAIVERS.md

 Before a result (e.g. rule result or overall test result) is reported, the waiving logic looks at the status (`pass`, `fail`, etc.).

-If the status is `info` or `warn`, no further processing is done, and the result remains intact.
+If the status is `info`, `skip` or `warn`, no further processing is done, and the result remains intact.
 All other statuses continue below.

 The waiving logic then goes through the big list of sections (gathered